kresnaj/kresnaj/README.md

-# 💫 Hi there!
+# 💫 About Me
-🚀 Website Developer and AI Enthusiast<br>🧭 likes to study AI technologies such as GenAI.
+🐱‍👤 Passionate about Photography and Coding <br>🚀 Website Developer and AI Enthusiast<br>🧭 likes to study AI technologies such as GenAI.
 LLM, AGI, and others

 ## 🌐 Socials: